Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Introduction

 \section{Introduction}

 Grammatical error correction (GEC) is important to improving text quality in different scenarios.
-High-resource languages have well-developed GEC tools \citep{napoles-etal-2019-enabling}, but low-resource languages have few resources.
-Zarma, a Nilo-Saharan language spoken widely in West Africa \citep{lewis2016ethnologue}, faces these challenges.
+High-resource languages have well-developed GEC tools \citep{Bryant_2023, ng2025conll2013sharedtaskgrammatical} while low-resource languages have few resources.
+Zarma---a Nilo-Saharan language spoken by over five million people, primarily in Niger, where it is a major national language, as well as in Nigeria, Mali, and Burkina Faso \citep{lewis2016ethnologue}---faces these challenges.

-Zarma texts lack standardized orthography and large annotated datasets.
-Developers need approaches that handle minimal resources and non-standard writing.
-Large language models (LLMs) hold promise---as they can handle various languages and tasks \citep{brown2020language}---but performance on low-resource languages can be limited.
-They rely heavily on data, which is scarce for Zarma.
+Zarma lacks a standardized orthography and large annotated datasets.
+To create language technology for low-resource languages like Zara, developers need approaches that handle minimal resources and non-standard writing \cite{tapo2020neural,tapo2025bayelemabaga}.
+Large language models (LLMs) hold promise as they are capable of handling various languages and tasks \citep{brown2020language}, but performance on very low-resource languages can be limited.
+LLMs rely heavily on data, which is scarce for Zarma.

+To address these important challenges in low-resource NLP, we investigate GEC approaches for Zarma.
+We evaluate three approaches: a rule-based method, a machine translation (MT)-based model, and LLMs.
+We also test with Bambara, another West African language, to confirm generalization.
+This paper addresses three key research questions (RQs):